Mental health

 In this section

-• Panic disorder is when someone has repeated panic attacks – sudden episodes of intense anxiety and the kind of physical symptoms you would have if you were in great danger.
-Find out where to learn more about panic disorder.
+- Panic disorder is when you have repeated panic attacks – sudden episodes of intense anxiety and physical symptoms like if you were in danger.
 Read more

-• If someone’s been through a traumatic event, they can develop ongoing problems with post-traumatic stress disorder (PTSD).
+- If someone’s been through a traumatic event, they can develop ongoing problems with post-traumatic stress disorder (PTSD).
 Find out where to learn more about PTSD.
 Read more